 Cybertots is part of the Copley Close Children’s Centre, and in line with our other nurseries, Cybertots has always sought to push our nurseries to the forefront of today’s development.
 In addition to the standard Ofsted curriculum, Cybertots teach additional classes to further enhance and broaden our children’s development including Art, Dance and Spanish.

 At Cybertots we believe that physical health is fundamental to developing a healthy mind and promote physical activities including dance, with a dedicated dance teacher attending weekly.

 The privately secluded garden allows children plenty of space for games and outside learning whilst the preschool room with open space is divided into areas that provide educational resources for the children’s curriculum.

 We have a dedicated cook, providing freshly cooked meals on the premises, and are able to cater for specific dietary requirements.

 As a part of wider learning, we regularly take children for outings to the park, local shops and library.

-At Cybertots at Copley Close we are fortunate to have a dedicated babies room where we can accommodate up to 9 babies from the age of 3 months old.
-The babies have their own dedicated outside space in the garden, where they can play without being disrupted by older children and remain under the watchful eye of our exceptionally trained and devoted staff.
+Cybertots at Copley Close are fortunate to have a dedicated babies room, where we can accommodate up to 9 babies from the age of 3 months old.
+The babies also have their own dedicated outside space in the garden, where they can play without being disrupted by older children and remain under the watchful eye of our exceptionally trained and devoted staff.

-Cybertots at Copley Close is in Hanwell, West London and is located a short walk from Castle Bar train station.
+Cybertots Children’s Nursery at Copley Close Hanwell, West London and is located a short walk from Castle Bar train station.
 It is also well served by other transport links.
 We offer 15 hours a week free nursery education for all 3 and 4 years old and eligible 2 year old children.

 Copley Close Newsletter